Robust Group Synchronization via Cycle-Edge Message Passing: Related Works

+The above formulation is commonly relaxed by removing its two nonconvex constraints: rank$(\bX)=N$ and $\{\bX_{ij}\}_{i,j=1}^n\subset \mathcal G$.
+The solution $\hat\bX$ of this relaxed formulation can be found by an SDP solver.
+One then commonly computes its top $N$ eigenvectors and stacks them as columns to obtain the $n \times 1$ vector of $N \times N$ blocks, $\tilde{\bx}$ (note that $\tilde{\bx}\tilde{\bx}^T$ is the best rank-N approximation of $\hat\bX$ in Frobenius norm).
+Next, one projects each of the $N$ blocks of $\tilde{\bx}$ (of size $N\times N$) onto $\mathcal G$.
+This whole procedure, which we refer to in short as SDP, is typically slow to implement \cite{singer2011angular}.
+A faster common method, which we refer to as Spectral, applies a similar procedure while ignoring all constraints in \eqref{eq:SDR}.
+In this case, the highly relaxed solution of \eqref{eq:SDR} is $\hat\bX: = \bY$ and one only needs to find its top $N$ eigenvectors and project their blocks on the group elements \cite{singer2011angular}.

-This formulation and its SDP relaxation first appeared in the celebrated work of Goemans and Williamson \cite{Goemans_Williamson_1995} on the max-cut problem.
+The formulation \eqref{eq:SDR} and its SDP relaxation first appeared in the celebrated work of Goemans and Williamson \cite{Goemans_Williamson_1995} on the max-cut problem.
 Their work can be viewed as a formulation for solving $\mathbb Z_2$ synchronization.
-Amit Singer \cite{singer2011angular} clarified the relevance of this approach for synchronization, in particular, for the continuous problem of angular synchronization.
+Amit Singer \cite{singer2011angular} proposed the generalized formulation and its relaxed solutions for group synchronization, in particular, for angular synchronization.

-The exact recovery for $\mathbb Z_2$ synchronization is studied in \cite{Z2Afonso2, Z2Afonso} by assuming Erd\H{o}s-R\'{e}nyi graph, where each edge is independently corrupted with probability $\epsilon$.
-Abbe et al.~\cite{Z2Afonso2} show that the information-theoretic bound for exact recovery is $\epsilon < 1/2$ and also specify an information-theoretic lower bound on the average degree of the graph in terms of $\epsilon$.
-Bandeira~\cite{Z2Afonso} establishes asymptotic exact recovery for the SDP relaxation of $\mathbb{Z}_2$ synchronization w.h.p.~(with high probability) under the above information-theoretic regime.
-We remark that this SDP relaxation corresponds to \eqref{eq:SDR} with $N=1$ and $\bY \in \{-1,1\}^{n \times n}$.
+The exact recovery for $\mathbb Z_2$ synchronization is studied in \cite{Z2Afonso2,Z2Afonso} by assuming an Erd\H{o}s-R\'{e}nyi graph, where each edge is independently corrupted with probability $q<1/2$.
+Abbe et al.~\cite{Z2Afonso2} specified an information-theoretic lower bound on the average degree of the graph in terms of $q$.
+Bandeira~\cite{Z2Afonso} established asymptotic exact recovery for SDP for $\mathbb{Z}_2$ synchronization w.h.p.~(with high probability) under the above information-theoretic regime.
 Montanari and Sen \cite{STOC_Montanari} studied the detection of good edges, instead of their recovery, under i.i.d.~additive Gaussian noise.